uozuAho/postgres_cdc_demo/readme.md

 this case, another postgres database that maintains a materialized view of data in the first database.

+# todo
+- publish replication logs to kinesis
+- error handling/monitoring
+  - a replication slot stores all messages not read by a client.
+Create monitoring to show the size of the slot 'outbox'

 # Quick start

 ```sh